 Sand Extraction Operation Plan (SEOP) including the Lighting Management Plan (LMP).

-The Consent Holder must implement the certified management plans and all works, monitoring and reporting must be carried out in general accordance with the certified management plans required by this condition.
+The Consent Holder must implement the certified management plans and all sand extraction, other works, monitoring and reporting must be carried out in accordance with the conditions of this consent and with the certified management plans required by this condition.

-Minor Amendment to a Certified Management Plan
+Minor Amendment to a Certified Management Plan for Administrative Purposes

-Any certified Management Plan may be amended to reflect any change in operational methods or management of effects without the need for re-Certification where:
+Any certified Management Plan may be amended to reflect a minor administrative change without the need for re-Certification where:

-The amendment/s have no, or a de minimis adverse effect on the environment; or
+The amendment/s have no, or a de minimis adverse effect on the environment; and

 The amendment is an administrative change, including nominating personnel.